cs4241-19a/fp/README.md

 ## FAQs

-- **Can I use XYZ framework?** You can use any web-based frameworks or tools available.
+- **Can I use XYZ framework?** You can use any web-based frameworks or tools available, but for your server programming you need to use node.js.